NizanMandelblit/BIU-grades-scraping/README.md

 # How to use
-you can use the released installer for windows-64 or use the source code as follows:
+you can use the released installer for windows-64 or use the source code main.py as follows:
+## main.py --witout gui
 pip-install selenium and tabulate.

 enter your id and password lines 7-8 in the code.